 If you or a loved one suffered damages in a Dallas rideshare accident, contact our lawyers for a free consultation about your case.
 You could be eligible for a settlement or judgment award from the at-fault party.

 Why choose us?

 - We have a track record of success achieving positive results for clients.

 - We have over a decade of experience handling personal injury accident claims.

 - We commit to high standards of ethics and a passion for justice in each case.

 - We believe in providing personal attention from a lead attorney on every case.

 - We do not charge attorney’s fees unless we win.

 Dealing with Uber or Lyft’s insurance company during an accident claim can prove difficult for victims.
 Insurance claims adjusters often try to take advantage of clients when they see they do not have attorneys.
 They may offer much less than the case is worth, or deny a valid claim.
-Hiring an attorney can make sure no one infringes upon your rights as a victim.
+Hiring a Dallas injury attorney can make sure no one infringes upon your rights as a victim.
 While you spend time recovering from your injuries, your attorney can help with complicated legal processes.
 An attorney can fight for maximum available compensation on your behalf.

 Dallas rideshare accidents happen for many of the same reasons as other car crashes.
 Some of the most common contributing factors are driver negligence, distracted driving, driving under the influence, speeding, and breaking other roadway rules.
 Distraction is a significant risk when taking an Uber or Lyft, as rideshare drivers must stay logged into the apps on their phones for the duration of the trip.
 They must manually respond to new ride requests while they drive.
 Cellphone distractions can lead to collisions with other vehicles, objects, or people.